18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/intro-to-ml-systems-design-part-2-the-ml-lifecycle/index.md

   - Merge: merge features
   - Format: rearrange features, shuffle data, format unicode if needed

-After this phase, we can go back to Data Understanding phase to understand and check the data again.
+After this phase, we can go back to the Data Understanding phase to understand and check the data again.

 ### Modeling

 This stage is where you perform model exploration, model training, and model testing.
 In this phase, we need to perform three main steps:

-- Select and create model
+- Select and create the model
   - Select modeling technique
   - Identify constraints of the technique and tools
-  - Identify how those constraints tie back to Data preparation phase
+  - Identify how those constraints tie back to the Data preparation phase
 - Build test plan
   - Split data
   - Identify evaluation criteria